 Yes, while Sideline uses your minutes to connect your calls, we also use your data to set up each call.
 This means, that you cannot use Sideline if you have your data turned off.

-The only exception to this rule is if you enable VoIP Calling through your Sideline Settings to connect your calls through WiFi, rather than route calls through your carrier network.
+The only exception to this rule is if you enable VoIP Calling through your Sideline Settings (unavailable for Team Number accounts) to connect your calls through WiFi, rather than route calls through your carrier network.

 If you use your using VoIP calling with your data, you may be charged by your service provider depending on your cellular plan.

 We recommend you contact your service provider with any questions about calling or messaging costs and what your service plan entails.

 If I choose a number outside of my area, will I be charged long distance?

 The charges you incur will depend on the plan you have with your service provider

 If you choose a number with an area code that's different from your primary phone number, you may be charged long-distance fees.

 Sideline Standard & Enterprise accounts can enable the VoIP Calling feature within Sideline Settings to place calls over WiFi.
 This setting is unavailable for Team Number accounts.